JumperWasHere/assessment-1.1/Angular.md

 ### Sign In

 This module is for authenticate user before allowing them to access the **Dashboard** module.
-Construct the **Sign In** module interface in Angular using HTML and Sass.
+Code the **Sign In** module User Interface in Angular using HTML and Sass.
 Use the below credential to authenticate the user:
   - email: **admin@mail.com**
   - password: **admin123**

-#### Interface
+#### User Interface

 [![Sign Interface](assets/img/signin.png)]()